atecon/knn/README.md

   + and others supported by Gretl's built-in function `fcstats()` (see `help fcstats`).

 - `scoring_classification`: *string*, The method to use for scoring the model in a classification task.
-Default is "TSS" referring to the Hansen-Kuipers Score.
+Default is "FSC" referring to the F1-score which balances recall and precision equally and reduces to the simpler equation 2TP/(2TP + FP + FN).
 Alternatives are:

   + "POD": Prob. of detection